jbock-java/jbock/MOTIVATION.md

 ## Why jbock

-Let's take a look at [jcommander](http://jcommander.org/) to understand my motivation for creating yet another command line tool.
+Let's take a look at [jcommander](http://jcommander.org/) to understand the main reason why jbock was created.

-#### Unintended default values

 In jcommander, the parameter annotations go on fields.
 Like this: